Hotel Labamba: Reception

 Hotel Labamba received positive reviews for its humor, performances, and portrayal of Nigerian society.
 Critics praised the film's ability to balance comedy with more serious themes, though some offered criticism of certain aspects.
-On Nollywire, the film has a rating of 5.4 out of 10, indicating "mixed or average reviews.
+On Nollywire, the film has a rating of 5.4 out of 10, indicating "mixed or average reviews."

 Stephen Onu of Premium Times gave Hotel Labamba a 5/10 rating, praising the mystery aspect of the film, as well as its editing and cinematography.
 He wrote, "On the better side, the comedy is simple yet effective, and the performances never feel forced.
 Detectives Zizi and Yaema, in particular, stand out and leave room for a possible sequel."
 However, Onu also criticized the film, stating that it "misses the opportunity to construct a more respectable puzzle, considering the quality of the actors involved."

 Victory Hayzard Solum of Afrocritik said: "Hotel Labamba lets you know right off the bat that it is not to be taken too seriously.
 With character names like Chuba Okadigbo, and Ozumba Mbadiwe, the suspicion that this movie might just be a commentary on the Nigerian elite is already a step in the wrong direction: the names mean absolutely nothing."

 Ayodele Olawumi of WhatKeptMeUp wrote that the film "Hotel Labamba is fairly funny as some of the actors seem to understand that they were taking on comic roles and put in enough to this effect, but you will be left disappointed if you had been intrigued by the prospect of a murder mystery."

 Release

-The movie was officially released on Amazon Prime Video on July 28, 2023.
+Hotel Labamba was officially released on Amazon Prime Video on July 28, 2023.